MicroscPSF/MicroscPSF-ImageJ/README.md

-This is a preliminary project implementing the fast microscopic PSF generation tool.
+This is an Eclipse project of the ImageJ plugin for implementing the fast microscopic PSF generation tool.

+References:

 It is intended as a starting point to develop a comprehensive ImageJ plugin for the PSF generation.
 The core codes have been finished.
 A nice GUI is needed for better interactions.
 You are encouraged to be involved in this project.